The West Highland Line

 A great place to start any journey in Scotland is beautiful Edinburgh.
-It has an amazing old city center with the famous Royal Mile, which is home to a proper castle, one of the Queen’s (many) palaces, and several nice museums.
-But besides this popular street, I can only recommend you to also discover the streets surrounding it.
-There are many narrow staircases to climb, picture perfect streets and pretty views to admire.
+It has an amazing old city centre with the famous Royal Mile, which is home to a proper castle, one of the Queen’s (many) palaces, and several nice museums.
+But besides this popular street, I can only recommend you also to discover the streets surrounding it.
+There are many narrow staircases to climb, picture-perfect streets and pretty views to admire.
 If you’re just coming for the highlands, or if you’re coming from elsewhere in the UK, you could also begin your trip in Glasgow.

 To the Scottish Highlands by train

 Hop on a train to Glasgow and change to the West Highland Line in the direction of Mallaig (3 roundtrips per day).
 Our destination: Fort William.
-Definitely take a window seat, there will be plenty of beautiful nature to be observed during this 4 hour train ride.
-The landscapes around you will slowly get more rough when you’ll reach the Loch Lomond and the Trossachs National Park, and further ahead it might even start to look like you’ve arrived on a different planet.
+Definitely take a window seat; there will be plenty of beautiful nature to be observed during this 4-hour train ride.
+The landscapes around you will slowly get more rugged when you’ll reach the Loch Lomond and the Trossachs National Park, and further ahead, it might even start to look like you’ve arrived on a different planet.

 Good to know: you can also travel to Fort William by night on board of the Caledonian Sleeper (all the way from London).

-Now, in my opinion Fort William is a nice town, but it’s more of a base from which you discover the area.
-For example, a 40 minute bus ride away you find the cute little village of Glencoe, which is surorunded by beautiful nature.
+Now, in my opinion, Fort William is a nice town, but it’s more of a base from which you discover the area.
+For example, a 40-minute bus ride away, you find the cute little village of Glencoe, which is surrounded by beautiful nature.
 You might’ve heard of it because it’s where you find the Three Sisters, which are 3 hills right next to each other.
-But don’t stop there, the whole valley is worth discovering!
+But don’t stop there; the whole valley is worth discovering!

-Next to the A82 (the road between Fort William and Glasgow), there is a dirth path which is perfect for hiking or mountain biking.
-It brings you straight through the valley and there’re many places to stop and take in all the views.
-Oh, and, prepare for all kinds of weather.
+Next to the A82 (the road between Fort William and Glasgow), there is a dirt path perfect for hiking or mountain biking.
+It brings you straight through the valley, and there’re many places to stop and take in all the views.
+Oh, and prepare for all kinds of weather.
 Scotland is famous for having all seasons in one day.

 Fort William to Mallaig by train

 * The Jacobite is not included in the Pass.
-Also, iff you want to ride on this train make sure to book your seat reservation well in advance.
+Also, if you want to ride on this train, make sure to book your seat reservation well in advance.

 The little town of Mallaig